open-feature/flagd/web-docs/reference/specifications/in-process-providers.md

 ## gRPC sources

 gRPC sync sources are identified by the `provider` field set to `grpc`.
-When such a sync source is specified, the in-process flagd provider should connect to the gRPC service located at the `uri` of the sync source, and use its `sync` API ([see here](https://github.com/open-feature/schemas)) to retrieve the feature flag definition.
+When such a sync source is specified, the in-process flagd provider should connect to the gRPC service located at the `uri` of the sync source, and use its [sync API](./protos.md#syncv1sync_serviceproto) to retrieve the feature flag definition.
 If the `selector` field of the sync source is set, that selector should be passed through to the `Sync` and `FetchAllFlags` requests sent to the gRPC server.

 ### Protobuf